gnfrazier/Analytics-Forward-Domain-Expertise/README.md

 If you had a notebook server running during the install you will need to restart it for the RISE extension to show in your notebook.

-For mor information on slideshows in Jupyter see Mike Driscoll's excellent expert from his book Jupyter 101.
+For mor information on slideshows in Jupyter see Mike Driscoll's excellent exceprt from his book Jupyter 101.
 [Slideshows in Jupyter](https://www.blog.pythonlibrary.org/2018/09/25/creating-presentations-with-jupyter-notebook/).